 There are a variety of circumstances that could lead to a Personal Insolvency Agreement.
 A situation where an individual cannot pay all their debts or where an individual receives letters of demand, writs and/or bankruptcy notices from creditors, debt collectors or solicitors could result in a Personal Insolvency Agreement.
 Likewise where an individual’s personal guarantees provided for company debts are called up.
 A Personal Insolvency Agreement can occur in lieu of bankruptcy

 The individual debtor is relieved from debt problems and is able to extinguish existing debts.
 Creditors are often provided higher and quicker dividends than under a bankruptcy.
 The agreement is binding between all parties, however, the arrangement can be flexible.

-- Restrictions from bankruptcy are avoided.
-The impact on a debtor’s credit rating is less severe than if the debtor was to be made bankrupt allowing them to start life afresh, free of debt.
+Restrictions from bankruptcy are avoided and the impact on a debtor’s credit rating is less severe than if the debtor was to be made bankrupt allowing them to start life afresh, free of debt.

 In order for a debtor to propose a Personal Insolvency Agreement with their creditors, they must appoint a Registered Trustee, such as SV Partners.
 Once SV Partners becomes appointed, we conduct our investigations, report to your creditors on your behalf and structure a proposal to creditors.

 SV Partners will guide you through the process every step of the way and administer the Personal Insolvency Agreement.
 This can alleviate pressures you may be facing from creditor demands.

 If you require more information about Personal Insolvency Agreements, visit our FAQ section.
 Alternatively, to discuss your situation and to see how our team can help you, call our confidential assist line on 1800 246 801 for an obligation free consultation.